Investment entities and investment funds are subject to a number of special provisions under the Article 7 of the Pillar Two GloBE rules.

 This may be because they are the UPE (see more in our Scope analysis) or it may be because they are less likely to have foreign operations or hold controlling interests in foreign subsidiaries.

 Where an investment entity is the UPE of an MNE group it is classed as an excluded entity under Article 1.5.1 of the OECD Model Rules.
-As such no GloBE ETR, top-up tax or obligation to account for tax via an IIR applies.
+As such no GloBE ETR, top-up tax or obligation to account for tax via an Income Inclusion Rule (IIR) applies.

 Note, however, that the revenue of the excluded investment entity is still taken into account for the purposes of the 750 million euros revenue threshold.